subhaviv/step-functions-workflows-collection/bedrock-batch-with-sla/README.md

-# Bedrock Batch Inference with On-Demand SLA Fallback
+# Amazon Bedrock Batch Inference with On-Demand SLA Fallback

 This workflow runs Amazon Bedrock **batch inference** as the primary (cost-effective) path, with **automatic fallback to on-demand inference** when an SLA deadline is at risk.